Microchip-MPLAB-Harmony/wireless_rnbd/apps/basicdata_exchange/pic32ck_gc_curiosity_ultra/readme.md

 <br />
 \#define DEMO\_PERIODIC\_CHARACTER \(‘1’\)

-Are used in the example can be found \#defined at the top of rnbd\_example.c.
+Are used in the example can be found \#defined at the top of rn487x\_example.c

 <br />